sandstorm/Sandstorm.CookiePunch/README.md

 # Sandstorm.CookiePunch

-**THIS PACKAGE IS STILL WIP ;) FEEDBACK IS HIGHLY WELCOME.**

 This Neos package provides a general approach for blocking elements like script tags and iframes before the markup reaches the browser and therefore provides a general approach for blocking cookies or other concepts of tracking user behaviour.
 It also provides a UI in the browser for displaying a cookie-consent and partially unblocking groups of elements.

 ## Features

-* helpers to block elements (scripts and iframes) before the markup is send to the client
+* helpers to block elements (scripts and iframes) before the markup is sent to the client
-* blocking modes:
+* possible blocking modes:
     * block all + allowed list
     * allow all + blocked list
 * grouping of elements